 Electrical Training Institute

 OFFICIAL NOTICE

-Apprentice Opportunity for the Sound and Communication Wireman Program
+Apprentice Opportunity for the Sound and Communication Installer Program

-The Joint Apprenticeship & Training Committee offers a complete 3-year program incorporating on-the-job training and supplemental classroom related instruction for the Sound and Communications Wireman Program leading to the Installer classification, and continues to accept applications from eligible applicants in accordance with its approved standards and selection procedure.
+The Electrical Training Institute's Joint Apprenticeship & Training Committee offers a complete 3-year program incorporating on-the-job training and supplemental classroom related instruction for the Sound and Communication Installer Apprenticeship Program and continues to accept applications from eligible applicants in accordance with its approved standards and selection procedures.

 NOTICE: APPLICANT REGISTRATION IS ONLINE ONLY!

 All Applicants are directed to apply using our online system.
 Visit our website at: www.laett.com.
-Applicants who complete the online application will be invited in person to submit the required documents.
-We are located at:
+Applicants who complete the online application must upload all required documents along with their application.
+All qualifying applicants will have the opportunity to take the written aptitude test.
+All aptitude tests will be administered at our facility located at the address below:

+Electrical Training Institute